A Solution

 What happens if I stop paying my premiums?

 If you stop paying premiums on a term life policy, the coverage will lapse, and you will no longer be insured.
-With whole life insurance, the policy may lapse if you stop paying premiums.
+With permanent life insurance, the policy may lapse if you stop paying premiums.
 Still, you might have options like using the cash value to cover premiums or converting the policy to a reduced paid-up policy, depending on the terms of your contract.